Saxon-Franconian trunk line

 Saxon-Franconian trunk line (Sachsen-Franken-Magistrale) is a modern term for a double-track railway route between the German cities of Dresden and Nuremberg.
 It is 390 kilometres long and currently electrified from Dresden to Hof.
 The concept of the Saxon-Franconian trunk route was developed in the transport policy debate in the 1990s during consideration of direct rail services connecting Dresden and Görlitz with Karlsruhe and Oberstdorf.
 The term is not traditionally used in relation to the railway lines now described by it.

 Route

-The route runs from Dresden to the southwest through the Ore Mountain Foreland (Erzgebirgsvorland), running from Dresden to Zwickau parallel with the Ore Mountains.
+The route runs from Dresden to the southwest through the Saxon Uplands, running from Dresden to Zwickau parallel with the Ore Mountains.
 Between Plauen and Hof it passes through the Vogtland.
-The route then cuts through the Fichtelgebirge range, the Franconian Jura and Franconian Switzerland.
+The route then cuts through the Fichtel Mountains, the Franconian Jura and Franconian Switzerland.